The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “It’s my name among the knights,” Scarlet said.
 “But I remain Scarlet among my people.”

-Wardyn inclined his head at her, took her meaning, and endeavoured to be more careful of his speech in the same way that he was admonishing her for her own.
+Wardyn inclined his head at her, took her meaning, and endeavoured to be more careful of his speech—as she had been endeavouring to be more careful of hers.

 “Let me just say this,” he continued.
 “Your Lady Scarlet represented the humans well at the council, and we are now at peace—finally—a long lasting peace.
 Perhaps now we can return to the cordial relationship of our grandfathers’ times.”